-Individuals, teams and nonprofit organizations are invited to pitch a big idea and have a chance to potentially receive $10,000 in seed funding, and project consultation.
-Ideas are not limited to specific categories.
-They could impact local health, the environment, social justice, children, teens, older adults or a host of other issues.
+Individuals, teams and nonprofit organizations are invited to pitch a big idea and have a chance to potentially receive up to $25,000 in prize money.
+Ideas are not limited to specific categories, and could focus on people with intellectual or developmental disabilities, health, the environment, social justice, children, teens, older adults or a host of other issue areas.

 How does it work?

 - All big ideas to make Howard County better must be pitched at www.changemakerchallengehc.org by September 16.